 - Records of workplace violence hazard identification, evaluation, and correction.

 - Training records.

 - Violent incident logs.

 REVIEW AND REVISION OF THE WVPP

 The Olivenhain Municipal Water District WVPP will be reviewed for effectiveness:

-- At least annually by the Safety Committee. - When a deficiency is observed or becomes apparent.
+- At least annually.

+- When a deficiency is observed or becomes apparent.

+- After a workplace violence incident.

+- As needed.